Net Zero Carbon

 In November 2021, the importance of tackling climate change really came to the fore when world leaders gathered in Glasgow for COP26 and formally recognised the severity of climate impacts should global temperature rise above 1.5oC.
 While we need world leaders to take these important steps, we all need to recognise the importance of reducing our emissions and managing the impacts of climate change.

-At Ground Control, we are proud to have been certified as carbon neutral.
+At Ground Control, we are proud to have been certified as carbon neutral since 2020.
 But to really play our part in addressing the climate emergency, we know we need to go much further.
 For us, that means becoming carbon net zero and considering all greenhouse gas emissions throughout our value chain.
 In 2021, we formally committed to becoming net zero with the Science Based Target Initiative (SBTi).
 We are currently working with the Carbon Trust to benchmark our footprint and then set science-based targets to achieve our net zero goal.